Updated: Sep 9

 Obtain the low end of your aerobic range by multiplying the result of step 1 by 0.6.
 In our example: 180 * 0.6 = 108

 Obtain the high end of your aerobic range by multiplying the result of step 1 by 0.7.
 In our example: 180 * 0.7 = 126

 This is your aerobic heart rate zone.
 Work within this zone to develop your aerobic capacity.
 It is the zone which will best speed your recovery from an injury.
-If you work above this zone you run the risk of injury.
-If you work below this zone, you will not achieve the maximum benefits provided by your aerobic warm-up.
+If you work above this zone, you run the risk of injury.
+If you work below this zone, you will not achieve the maximum benefits of your aerobic warm-up.

 We recommend our patients take a staggered approach to aerobic exercise.

 In stage 1, we recommend 5 to 10 minutes of aerobic exercise for 3 to 5 days per week (riding a bike or swimming).

 In stage 2, we recommend 15 to 20 minutes of aerobic exercise 4 to 7 days per week (riding a bike or swimming).